transcelerate/ddf-sdr-api/README.md

 # Overview
 The SDR Reference Implementation  implements the CDISC DDF Reference Architecture which include USDM model and API Specifications defined using the OpenAPI Specification (OAS).
 The API Layer of the SDR Reference Implementation complies with the OpenAPI Specification which allow systems to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 When properly defined, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.

 It follows the REST architectural style that uses HTTP requests to GET, POST and PUT data.
 RESTful architecture is not linked with any technology or platform, it does not dictate exactly how to build an API.
 Instead, it introduces the best practices known as constraints.
 They describe how the server processes requests and responds to them.
 Operating within these constraints, the system gains desirable properties such as reliability, ease of use, improved scalability and security, low latency while enhancing the system performance and helping achieve technology independence in the process.

-# Code setup and debugging
+# Setup & Code Access
 ## Pre-requisites

 1. Install [Visual Studio 2022](https://visualstudio.microsoft.com/) with default options to run the solution.